DHEERAJ12045/hello-world/README.md

 # hello-world
 just another repository
-Hello there, i like to build android apps and i am in intersted in learning machine learning.
+Hello there, i like to build android apps and i am intersted in learning machine learning.